Sustainability is the driving force behind improving the health of the environment and our oceans.

 How does Ikano use the business sustainability dashboard?

-There’s probably no better way to show you the capabilities of our dashboard than by giving you our own real-world case study.
+There’s no better way to show you the capabilities of our dashboard than by giving you our own real-world examples and case study.
 We’re part of the Ikano Group who use our data platforms to track 3 core areas of business:

-Healthy & Sustainable living: we measure co-workers’ health and well-being goals, healthy food available for our co-workers, and much more.
-In fact, the benefit of this dashboard is how it can be personalised to your business, you decide what matters and what to track.
+Healthy & Sustainable living: we measure co-workers’ health and well-being goals, ensure healthy food is always available for our co-workers, and much more.
+In fact, the benefit of this dashboard is how it can be personalised to your business, you decide what matters and what you want to track.

-Fair & Inclusive Diversity: measuring gender diversity across our business, from senior managers to junior co-workers has enabled us to track the progress of this important diversity measurement over time.
+Fair & Inclusive Diversity: measuring gender diversity across our entire business, from senior managers to junior co-workers has enabled us to track our success and the progress of this important diversity measurement over time.

 Set, measure and visualise your sustainability progress with our complete suite of sustainability data visualisation tools.